Generating Rectifiable Measures through Neural Networks: Approximation of Lipschitz Functions

-Finally, and most importantly, we want to emphasize that the function $h$ in \Cref{thm:1} need not be Lipschitz.
-This property allows us now to particularize \Cref{thm:1} to the case where $h$ is a quantization function, which establishes that Lipschitz functions can be approximated by ReLU neural networks of bounded Lipschitz constants with quantized weights and solves the open problem pointed out in \cite[Section 6.3]{hokr24}:
+Finally, we emphasize that $h$ in \Cref{thm:1} need not be Lipschitz.
+This insight will allow us to apply \Cref{thm:1} in the case where $h$ is a quantization function $y\mapsto [Ny]/N$ with $N\in\naturals$, and thereby establish that Lipschitz functions can be approximated by ReLU neural networks of bounded Lipschitz constants with quantized weights.
+This solves the open problem posed in \cite[Section 6.3]{hokr24} and is formalized as follows.

 \begin{cor} Let $m,N\in\naturals$ and set